TV Tropes is 149% Funded

 - Love Redeems: Although he accepted a nature of evil in the womb, the child loves his parents too much to actually be evil.

-- Mama's Baby, Papa's Maybe: When it was born, Guts at first believed the baby was Griffith's Child by Rape and began panicking over the possibility.
+- Mama's Baby, Papa's Maybe: When it is born, Guts at first believes the baby is Griffith's Child by Rape or some kind of demonic parasite and attempted to kill it.
 The Skull Knight confirms that Guts is the father saying that Casca was impregnated by him roughly a month before the Eclipse.
-However, the baby was nonetheless tainted and deformed due to the rape.
+However, the baby was tainted and deformed due to the rape.
 The news did not make Guts very happy either way.

 - Naked on Arrival: We first see the Child in human form as a naked little boy on the beach.